zygmuntz/misc/README.md

 # Miscellaneous

-	kaggle-genentech - a benchmark for this competition
+	gbm_vs_rf - Additional results for GBM from Manuel Fernandez Delgado kaggle-genentech - advanced codes for this competition